Yansu vs Retool

 Privacy and Compliance

 Retool is a cloud-hosted platform.
 Application definitions, data source credentials, query results, and user data are stored on Retool's infrastructure.
 Retool is not HIPAA compliant, and its documentation explicitly lists protected health information, financial account numbers, government IDs, and biometric data as prohibited inputs.
 This rules Retool out for healthcare, financial services, and other regulated industries that handle sensitive data as part of routine internal operations.
-Yansu is local-first: all activity observations, AI memory, application code, and runtime data remain on the user's device in the ~/.yansu-agent directory.
+Yansu is local-first: all activity observations, AI memory, knowledge, and automations remain on the user's device in the ~/.yansu-agent directory.
 Nothing is sent to external servers without explicit permission.
 Yansu holds SOC 2 Type II and ISO 27001 certifications, and user data is never used for AI training.
 For regulated industries or teams with strict data residency requirements, Yansu's architecture provides guarantees that Retool's cloud model cannot match.

 Pricing Comparison